top of page

 Other fruits such as strawberries, apples, mangoes, papaya, kiwi, guava, pineapple, and more are also great for brain health.
 So eat plenty of fruit!

 Wild-caught fish - You’ve probably heard someone call fish brain food, and they would be correct.
 Fish are rich in fats (such as omega-three) essential to the brain's structure and volume.
-They also help to reduce inflammation and circulation in the brain.
+They also support a number of other important brain functions.
 Unfortunately, good-quality wild-caught fish can get expensive.
-Some easy, more affordable ways to get more fish in your diet is to get canned wild sardines, mackerel, and salmon (avoid eating a lot of tuna because it is higher in mercury than most fish) with the skin on.
+Some easy, more affordable ways to get more fish in your diet are to get canned wild sardines, mackerel, and salmon (avoid eating a lot of tuna because it is higher in mercury than most fish) with the skin on.
 You can find them at any grocery store.
 Just make sure they have no added vegetable oils.
 It’s best to get them packed in water.
 Canned wild-caught fish is also one of the best, most affordable proteins!

-Low-heavy metal Uturunku Ceremonial Cacao is a fantastic brain food.
-This type of cacao is rich in bioactive compounds and tryptamine which helps to promote neuroplasticity.
-Take it in the evening to help promote healthy brain function.
-It is made from a rare variety of cacao hand harvested and processed in Tarapoto, Peru.
+Uturunku Ceremonial Cacao is a fantastic brain food.
+This type of cacao is rich in bioactive compounds and tryptamine.
+Take it in the evening while journaling.
+It is made from a rare variety of cacao hand-harvested and processed in Tarapoto, Peru.
 Regular cacao does not have anywhere near the levels of tryptamine and bioactive compounds.

 Cacao is a sacred food with so many incredible benefits.